 Google released the Simple Voice Questions (SVQ) dataset with 17 languages to enable reproducible testing.
 They compared three approaches:

 S2R significantly outperforms the baseline cascade and approaches the theoretical upper bound established by perfect human transcription.
-A more striking result, a lower transcription error rates don't reliably correlate with better retrieval across languages.
+The more striking result: lower transcription error rates don't reliably correlate with better retrieval across languages.

 This proves that transcription accuracy alone doesn't guarantee good search results.
 The specific nature and location of errors matter more than their existence.